 The rudimentary diagnostic tools for the ECM motors will have a flashing light.
 It will flash so many times to give you a code.
 You must have or know the code for however many flashes you get to tell you if something is wrong or that everything is good to go.
 The chart for the code is usually available at the dealer that sold you or gave you the diagnostic tool for troubleshooting the ECM motor.

 Variable Speed ECM Condenser Fan Motors – Additional Tips

 - Of course safety first!
 Make sure you disconnect the power before working with the control module or the ECM motor.

-- Always make sure you have the proper rated voltage for main power as the ECM control module and the motor are sensitive to power issues.
+- Always make sure you have the properly rated voltage for main power.
+The ECM control module and the motor are sensitive to power issues.

 - If replacing the old control module with a new module always make sure you are using an exact replacement from the manufacturer.
 Using the wrong control module will cause serious issues or cause the motor not to run efficiently as designed.
 An exact replacement is always the best replacement for any electrical part.

 - If dip switch settings are used double check the dip switches.
 Never assume they are set properly for the application.